tumf/tumf/README.md

 * ImageLableing - annotating images for deep learning
 * Vim + OSX
 * Leading 30 engineers in Vietnam.
-* Trouble shooting - deep inspecting into source codes in OpenSoucce products.
+* Trouble shooting - deep inspecting into source codes in OpenSource products.

 Also, he has extended experience as a manager and software engineer, and can train inexperienced IT personnel.
 He recognizes the need for the continued education of partially-experienced engineers, and places great importance on in-company study groups, blog writing, and community activity.